 Measure out the amount of rice you wish to cook,

-place in a large enough bowl to cover it with water,
+place in a large enough bowl to be able to cover it with water,

 add 1 teaspoon of apple cider vinegar,

-cover with cool water, adding enough water to cover the rice by one inch.
+cover with cool water, add enough water to cover the rice by one to two inches,

 Pretty simple, right?

-Can you cook rice in a stove-top model pressure cooker?
+Can I cook rice in a stove-top model pressure cooker?

-NOTE: feel free to multiply the ingredients per your Instant Pot and total volume.
-I often cook 4 cups of dry rice, after soaking, in my larger pot.
-The cooking time does not increase, only the time needed to build up the pressure.
+I often cook 4 cups of dry rice, after soaking and parboiling.
+The cooking time does not increase, only the time needed to build up the pressure, before cooking begins.

 And speaking about building up the pressure, once the pressure is built, the Instant Pot signals that the food is now being cooked under pressure.
-At that moment, I set a timer for the amount of cooking time, plus the NPR time, so I don't lose track.
-In the case of this method for cooking Brown Rice, the cooking time is 25 minutes with an NPR standing time of 7 minutes.
-Setting a timer for 32 minutes guarantees I will open the Instant Pot, and gently stir the contents as needed, on time...
+At that moment, I set a second timer for the amount of cooking time, plus the NPR time, so I don't lose track.
+One trick I taught myself along the way gaining experience while using my Instant Pot.

 Ingredients needed for this recipe: